microsoft/genaiscript/docs/src/content/docs/reference/cli/run.md

 description: Learn how to execute genai scripts on files with streaming output to stdout, including usage of glob patterns, environment variables, and output options.
 sidebar:
     order: 1
-keywords: CLI tool execution, genai script running, stdout streaming, file globbing, environment configuration
+keywords: CLI tool execution, genai script running, stdout streaming, file globing, environment configuration
 ---

-Runs a script on files and streams the LLM output to stdout.
+Runs a script on files and streams the LLM output to stdout or a folder.

 ```bash
 npx genaiscript run <script> "<files...>"